 - This file type is a converted .QBX file and is created by the accountant from within the QuickBooks Accountant or QuickBooks Enterprise Solutions Accountant. - The .QBA file type is the file the accountant will make changes to.
-It will be converted to a .QBY file for the client to import. - The file can be saved to the accountant's computer and be opened and closed as needed while she (the accountant) does her review work.
+It will be converted to a .QBY file for the client to import. - The file can be saved to the accountant's computer and be opened and closed as needed while the accountant reviews the file.